ypa/doolay/docs/gce.md

 9. Exit out of the VM.
 10. Run vagrant provision command `[ypa@anna doolay]$ vagrant provision gce`.
 That should install python third party libs such as Django, Wagtail, etc in virtual env and other necessary packages needed run doolay.

-Follow instructions on deployment notes for setting up nginx and gunicorn.
+Follow instructions on provision notes inside doolay/deploy_tools dir for setting up nginx and gunicorn.